Roy Nichols: Career

 In 1960, Nichols joined Wynn Stewart in Las Vegas.
 Merle Haggard was the band's bass player, and this meeting was the beginning of a long collaboration.
 Ralph Mooney, who played steel guitar in Stewart's band, also later went on to play that instrument on several of Haggard's recordings along with Norm Hamlet.
 When asked about his experience with Nichols, Mooney explained, “Roy had a resophonic guitar…you know a dobro that he fretted.
 Nobody could tune it.
 Roy was so good with his left hand that he bent the strings in tune as he played depending on where he was on the neck.”
 When asked what it was like recording those sessions, he replied, "It was really a lot of fun!”

 On June 15, 1965, Nichols was hired straight out of Stewart's band by Haggard, and flew to Phoenix, Arizona, to join the singer on his first tour with his band The Strangers.
 Nichols was the first to be hired for Haggard's new band.
 While Stewart paid the young guitarist $250 a week, Haggard paid substantially less at $125 a week.
 Nichols gave three conditions for being hired by Haggard: "I don't drive, I carry my own amplifier, and I know where my bed is every night".

 Haggard, who said that Nichols, along with guitarist Chet Atkins, "Were the two most influential guitar players in [the last] century", was nothing but effusive when describing his association with Nichols.
 "Because of Roy, my career commenced", Haggard said.
 "He was the stylist that set the pace of the records I recorded in my high period."

 Over the next two decades, Merle Haggard and The Strangers had 38 hit songs with 33 in the top 10.
 During his 22 years with Haggard, Nichols wrote and published 19 of his own songs, one of which, “Street Singer”, was recorded by Haggard and was nominated for a Grammy Award in 1970.
 Nichols continued to tour with Haggard in the United States and overseas with notable performances at Carnegie Hall, Madison Square Gardens, and the White House two times.
 The Academy of Country and Western Music honored Nichols with nominations for Guitarist of the Year several times, and The Strangers were voted Touring Band of the Year seven times.

 Retirement

 Nichols retired from the road in March 1987.
 He was later inducted into the Western Swing Society Hall of Fame in Sacramento, California.
 Nichols suffered a stroke in February 1996.
-Losing the use of his left hand as a result, Nichols was unfortunately no longer able to play guitar.
+Losing the use of his left hand as a result, Nichols was no longer able to play guitar.

 Nichols was being treated for a nonlife-threatening infection at Mercy Hospital in Bakersfield, California, when he had a heart attack and died on July 3, 2001.